Migrant Farmworkers Project

 Our economy depends on farms.

-Many farms need migrant workers.
+Many of our farms cannot operate without migrant workers.

-To learn more visit Migrant Farmworkers Project website.
+To learn more, visit Migrant Farmworkers Project website.